Golden Knights rally for 5-3 playoff win over Stars

 EDMONTON, Alberta (AP) — Will Carrier scored the tiebreaker with 5:12 left in the game, Robin Lehner had 24 saves and the Vegas Golden Knights beat the Dallas Stars 5-3 in Western Conference round-robin play on Monday.

-Carrier backhanded a rebounded shot through the legs of Stars goaltender Ben Bishop after the Knights rallied from a 3-1 third period deficit.
+Carrier backhanded a rebound off the back wall through his legs to beat goaltender Ben Bishop after the Knights rallied from a 3-1 third period deficit.
 Vegas scored three times in 5:02 to turn the game around, and added an empty-netter with 21 seconds left.

+“Whatever it takes to get it there,” Carrier said of his unconventional shot.

 Before the game at Edmonton’s Rogers Place, two players from each team knelt in support of Black Lives Matter and other social causes.
 Dallas forwards Tyler Seguin and Jason Dickinson knelt alongside Vegas forward Ryan Reaves and goaltender Robin Lehner during the American and Canadian national anthems.

-Vegas picks up two points in this week’s tournament to determine seeding in the next round of the playoffs.
+Lehner is white and teammate Reaves is Black.
+Both the Stars players who knelt are white.

+“Definitely being two white guys, to do what we did, I wanted to be a part of that movement if there was opportunity,” Seguin said.
+“I can’t say honestly that I was going to go out there on my own and take a knee.
+But with them having a Black player on their team and his beliefs and how I’ve said from day one I’m going to back it up in ways that I can, that’s why I chose to support that.”

-Joe Pavelski, Jamie Oleksiak and Corey Perry scored for Dallas, and Bishop had 28 saves.
+Joe Pavelski, Jamie Oleksiak and Corey Perry scored for Dallas in the game, and Bishop had 28 saves.

 The Knights got on the board with their first shot of the game.
 Stephenson, skating in place of the injured Max Pacioretty, moved into the slot and beat Bishop at the 1:04 mark.